Scott Parker: West Ham United

 In June 2007, West Ham United signed Scott Parker for a £7 million fee.
 Due to injury, he did not make his first-team debut until 26 September 2007 in the 1–0 League Cup victory against Plymouth Argyle.
 His full Premier League debut came on 29 September 2007 in the 1–0 home defeat to Arsenal, a match which saw Parker sustaining another injury and being substituted for Hayden Mullins at half-time.
 Parker scored his first goal for West Ham, a last-minute winner in the 2–1 win at Middlesbrough on 22 December 2007.

 In 2008–09, Parker played a major part of West Ham's season and on 24 May 2009 was voted Hammer of the Year, by the club's supporters. and became the first player since Julian Dicks in 1997 to retain the award after winning again on 4 May 2010.

 He was again one of West Ham's key players in 2009–10, scoring the winning goal in a vital 3–2 win against Wigan Athletic, which ensured another season of Premier League football for West Ham.

 In July 2010, West Ham chairman David Sullivan stated that Parker was not for sale to another club at any price.
 This came after a bid from Tottenham Hotspur and also public interest from Aston Villa.
 In September 2010 Parker signed a new, five-year, contract with West Ham which also made him the highest paid player in the club's history.

 Parker scored three goals in his first six appearances in 2010–11.
 His goals came in matches against Oxford United, Chelsea, and Stoke City.
-He is widely regarded as one of the most consistent English midfielders over the last few years.
+He was widely regarded as one of the most consistent English midfielders over the previous few years.
 There were calls from England supporters and Avram Grant for the midfielder to be included in England's squad and feature on a regular basis.